Celestial Pearl Danio (Celestichthys margaritas) - Tank-Raised!

 The Celestial Pearl Danio is peaceful and easy to care for, as long as they live in stable water parameters with good water quality.
 They do best in tanks that have plant, rock, or driftwood that provides them with cover.
 We sell these fish in a school of 6 because they are known to do best in groups of 6 or more.
 Celestial Pearl Danios will form schools with each other and with all other types of danios, forming rainbows of motion throughout your aquarium!

-Our Celestial Pearl Danios ship out as juveniles that are less than an inch in size, and therefore do not yet possess the gorgeous coloration that they will have as adults.
-As young fish, they show some indication of a striped pattern, which eventually transforms into the pearly dots this fish is known for.
+Our Celestial Pearl Danios are tank-raised, and we are one of the only suppliers in the United States that offers tank-raised Celestial Pearl Danios.
+We ship these fish out as juveniles that are less than an inch in size, and therefore do not yet possess the gorgeous coloration that they will have as adults.
+As young fish, they show some indication of a striped pattern, which eventually transforms into the iridescent dots this fish is known for.
 So be rest assured, once these fish mature, they will make a dazzling addition to any aquarium!